Volatility (finance): Volatility over time

-It is common knowledge that types of assets experience periods of high and low volatility.
+It is common knowledge that many types of assets experience periods of high and low volatility.
 That is, during some periods, prices go up and down quickly, while during other times they barely move at all.
 In foreign exchange market, price changes are seasonally heteroskedastic with periods of one day and one week.

 Periods when prices fall quickly (a crash) are often followed by prices going down even more, or going up by an unusual amount.
 Also, a time when prices rise quickly (a possible bubble) may often be followed by prices going up even more, or going down by an unusual amount.

-Most typically, extreme movements do not appear 'out of nowhere'; they are presaged by larger movements than usual.
+Most typically, extreme movements do not appear 'out of nowhere'; they are presaged by larger movements than usual or by known uncertainty in specific future events.
 This is termed autoregressive conditional heteroskedasticity.
 Whether such large movements have the same direction, or the opposite, is more difficult to say.
 And an increase in volatility does not always presage a further increase—the volatility may simply go back down again.

-Not only the volatility depends on the period when it is measured but also on the selected time resolution.
-The effect is observed due to the fact that the information flow between short-term and long-term traders is asymmetric.
+Measures of volatility depend not only on the period over which it is measured, but also on the selected time resolution, as the information flow between short-term and long-term traders is asymmetric.
 As a result, volatility measured with high resolution contains information that is not covered by low resolution volatility and vice versa.

-The risk parity weighted volatility of the three assets Gold, Treasury bonds and Nasdaq acting as proxy for the Marketportfolio seems to have a low point at 4% after turning upwards for the 8th time since 1974 at this reading in the summer of 2014.